 This S3 mongrel turned out to be a very nice bike.
 I loved the linked brake system and it was just so reliable.
 It appeared from time to time in the blog as “Rhino’s friend” but, was involved in an accident when a car did a U-turn out of a lay-by in front of me.
 It was very badly damaged, as was I. The salvage was sold back to the Guzzi enthusiast I originally bought the bike from in bits all those years before.
 Repairs have begun with the frame being straightened.

 1972 Moto Guzzi V7 700cc.
 “The Fire Bike”.

-In October 2014, while still in plaster following the accident on Rhino I bought this old loopframe Guzzi.
+In October 2014, while still in plaster after the accident on Rhino’s friend I bought this old loopframe Guzzi.
 I have always liked these old models and the military/police V7 in particular.
 This one was red so what was not to like?

 My V7 was imported to the UK in 2013 having been released from Italian government service in 1986.
 These original V7 700s continued to be produced for Italian government agencies long after civilian sales came to an end in 1969.
 Updated, more powerful 750 models had already been produced for three years by the time this machine entered service.
 In fact, the 850-engined GT was introduced in 1972.